natcap/natural-capital-footprint-impact/README.md

 ### ecosystem service data
 Services are defined in a CSV (comma-separated value) table, where each row represents an ecosystem service.
 Columns are:
 - `es_id`: A unique text (string) identifier for the ecosystem service {???
 Emily, are there any requirements for this?
-Is it used in the output ???}
+Is it used in the output?
+Coordinate this language with the footprint statistics vector explanation below. ???}
 - `es_value_path`: File path to a geospatial raster map of the ecosystem service {???
 File type requirements ???}
 - `flag_threshold`: Flagging threshold value for the ecosystem service.
 Pixels with an ecosystem service value greater than this threshold will be flagged. {??? is this a number? how is it determined?
 Need to explain flags in more detail. ???}